Replace Sewer Line

 Another factor in all types of construction to consider is workmanship.
 For example, most plumbers will dig a trench, throw the sewer pipe in and begin to cover with dirt.
 If the pipe is not properly supported a belly or dip forms in the sewer line.
 This allows for solids to collect at the bottom of these bellies and before you know it a clog will form.
 Mock Plumbing takes great pride in what we do and are willing to back up all sewer line re-routes with a ten year warranty.

 Having to replace a sewer line is one of the more costly and unexpected plumbing repairs a home owner may face.
-There are several factors that will determine the cost, but you can expect to pay anywhere from $1,500 to $2,500 in the Baton Rouge area.
+There are several factors that will determine the cost, but you can expect to pay anywhere from $1,500 to $2,500 in the Sugar Land area.